codeonlyjs/website/content/guide/routerDetails.md

-The `order` parameter controls the order in which this route handler is matched and can be used to resolve conflicts where two handlers would otherwise match the same URL.
-It's usually used to invoke a `Not Found` route handler if all other route handlers fail to match.
+The `order` parameter controls the order in which this route handler is matched and can be used to resolve conflicts where two handlers would otherwise both match a URL.
+It's usually used to configure a `Not Found` route handler to be matched after all other handlers ignored a URL.

 ## Route Objects

-A route object is an object that stores everything about a particular navigation event.
+A route object is an object that stores everything related to a particular URL load.

-Route objects are never re-used - they last from the start of the navigation event that created it, until the URL is navigated away from and then discarded.  ie: navigating "back" doesn't use the same route object instance as before.
+Route objects are never re-used and only last from the start of the URL load that created it, until the URL is navigated away from.

+ie: navigating "back" doesn't use the same route object instance as beforea new object is created every time.

 Route objects are initially created by the Router with the following
 properties: